 About the Holy Spirit: John 14:26; John 16:24; Romans 8:30; I Corinthians 12:7; Galatians 5:25; II Timothy 3:16

 The Holy Spirit is present in the world and in the lives of all who have trusted Jesus for their salvation.
-This is evident in the fruits and gifts of the Spirit in a believer’s life.
+This is evident in the fruit and gifts of the Spirit in a believer’s life.
 We depend expectantly on the Spirit’s power to reveal the truth of Scripture, restoring our nature into the image of God and enabling us to lead a life of Christ-like character.
 The Holy Spirit, co-equal with God the Father and God the Son, gives to each believer gifts for the building up of the Church.
 As believers, we seek to give ourselves to His control daily.

 About Human Beings: Genesis 1:27; Psalm 8:3-6; Isaiah 59:1-2; Romans 3:23

 Humanity is the crown of God’s creation, made in the spiritual image of God, created with the potential for good.
 Yet humanity, wanting to be the same as God, defied Him, choosing to go our own independent way and was thus alienated from God.
-This fall from a relationship with God took place at the beginning of human history and to this day, everyone has suffered the consequences and requires the saving grace of God for restoration.
+This fall from a relationship with God took place at the beginning of human history with Adam and Eve and to this day, everyone has suffered the consequences and requires the saving grace of God for restoration.

 About Salvation: John 14:6; Romans 6:23; Galatians 3:26; Ephesians 2:8-9

 The purpose of the coming of Christ was the salvation of humanity.
 As human beings we cannot make up for our sin by being good or earning acceptance with God.
 We are eternally corrupted in our natures because of sin that alienates us from God.
 Only by trusting in Christ as God’s offer of forgiveness can we be saved from the penalty of our sin and find our way back to God.